dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

 Version 1
 ^^^^^^^^^

-This version debuted with Firefox 30 on desktop.
+This version debuted with Datalus 30 on desktop.
 It contains the following
 properties:

 enabled